-One of the effects of EP-UEs will be more valid patents in countries where only a fraction of granted EPs have been validated so far.
-For example, in 2020, 133,715 European Patents were granted by the EPO.
+One of the effects of EP-UEs will be more valid patents in countries where only a fraction of granted EPs have been validated so far.95 For example, in 2020, 133,715 European Patents were granted by the EPO.
 However, only 27,135 EPs were validated in Austria, which amounts to about 20 percent of the granted patents.
 With the introduction of EP-UEs, it is expected that the number of active EPs in countries such as Austria, Bulgaria, Estonia, and Portugal will increase drastically.
-Accordingly, a freedom-to-operate analysis will be much more complex in these countries in the future.